rabin008/Soccer_R/README.md

 6  5 Man United  West Brom 1.200  5.00 12.000 1.2 5.0 10.0 1.200 5.00 11.00 1.20 5.0 11.00   W
 ```

-After scaling and splitting the data into a train and test set. we can fit the model for different values of k.
+After scaling and splitting the data into a train and test set, we can fit the model for different values of k.
 Taking k = 1:

 ```R
 knn_model <- knn(train = train_scale,